How To Use Apple Cider Vinegar Every Day—11 Tips For Internal & External Use

 11. Weed killer.

-You can also spray undiluted ACV (or white vinegar) on dandelions to kill them without adding unhealthy toxic chemicals to your lawn.
+You can also spray undiluted ACV (or white vinegar) on dandelions to kill them without adding unhealthy pesticides to your lawn.